marcmoxey/GitDemo/README.md

 # Git Demo Repo
-This is a demo app for Git
+This is sample repository for Git

 ## Roadmap
 * Add new features